MACCNYC/maccnyc.github.io/_documents/organizing.md

 The Organizing Assembly happens monthly.
 Anyone who has attended one GA can attend and bring proposals to the Organizing Assembly.
 Each working group is encouraged to send at least one member.
-The Organizing Assembly will reportback back at the GA and will share minutes from the meeting via the announcement list.
+The Organizing Assembly will reportback back at the GA and will share minutes from the meeting via the internal mailing list.

 ### MACC Working Groups